stallewar/random-msisdn-batch-insert/README.md

 From test classes.
+For test proposes.
 Generates ${n} _com.github.javafaker_, test data.
-And inserts it to oracle database.
+And inserts it to JDBC database.
 Fast...;)

 run it from IDE or maven test lifecycle.